87tana/ImageObjectClassification_NetworkComparison/README.md

 Provide valuable support to neurosurgeons and radiologists by offering a cost-effective and non-invasive means of brain tumor detection.
 The key objectives of this project are:

-1. Develop a classification model to automatically identify MRI Brain images that exhibit the presence of tumors and distinguish them from those without tumors, aided by their respective mask images.

-2. Implement a segmentation process on MRI images to accurately separate tumor regions from normal brain tissues.

-##
-- Develop a Neural Network model aimed at the classification of whether a patient has a brain tumor or not based on the analysis of brain MRI scans.
+1. Develop a Neural Network model aimed at the classification of whether a patient has a brain tumor or not.

-- Developed 3 Deep Neural Network models i.e. MobileNet,Xception,ReseNet50 in order to classify the Brain MRI Images to 4 different independent classes.
+2. Comapre different transfer learning and 3 deep neural network models, i.e. MobileNet,Xception,ReseNet50 in order to classify the Brain MRI Images to 4 different independent classes.

-- Statistical metrics was used to evaluate model peformance.

-- See the Metrics in a table below: Accuracy,F1-score, MAE, MSE, RMSE
+3. Implement a segmentation process on MRI images to accurately separate tumor regions from normal brain tissues.

+## What is transfer learning?

+Transfer learning accelerate deep CNN model training by reusing weights from pre-trained models on a large dataset, such as MobileNet with ImageNet weights.
+This approach is valuable for smaller datasets, providing an effective shortcut to model training.
+It involves adapting a pre-trained model to related tasks with limited labeled data, enhancing learning efficiency across various applications like image classification, object detection, etc.